FeiyouG/syn_bio_vis/server/src/tutorial/Lesson3.md

-# Lesson 1: Introduction to DNA Strand Displacement (DSD)
+# Lesson 3: Abstraction for DNA Circuits

-This is lesson 1
+This is lesson 3
 in the interactive curriculum
 Introduction to Molecular Programming